BingleBangle-BH/TODO-List/README.md

 Bugs do occur where the page does not reload/refresh.
 Run it in incognito mode or simple restart the browser.
 That should do the trick.

-## Contributing

-Specify guidelines for contributing to your project.
-It can include information on how to report issues, submit feature requests, and contribute code or documentation.

 ## License